Old Fashioned Homemade Eggnog

 In a separate bowl, whisk together the egg yolks and sugar for 1 minute.

 Turn the heat under the milk up to medium-high heat.
 Remove the cinnamon sticks.
-Stir the milk constantly until it just starts to boil then immediately turn off the heat.

 Slowly whisk in about 1/4 of the hot milk into the egg/sugar mixture.
 Then pour all of the egg/sugar mixture back into the saucepan and whisk it all together.
 Put it over medium heat, whisking constantly, for 3 minutes.
 It will thicken a bit.

 Pour the hot eggnog into a large bowl or beverage container and let cool at room temperature for 1 hour.
+Add cinnamon sticks back in (optional).

 After 1 hour, stir in the heavy cream, 2 teaspoons vanilla, and nutmeg.
 Store in the fridge and allow to cool for at least 4 hours before serving.